 PS: Take a look at this great example of precise pattern matching.
 The photo shows a patch pocket perfectly matching the print on the rest of the garment.
 You almost can't see the pocket!

-The photo was sent to me by my lovely reader (and a nifty seamstress) - Lucie!
+The photo was sent to me by my lovely reader (and a nifty sewer) - Lucie!
 Thank you. :)

 Don't forget to share your joy with others!